jdereg/java-util/README.md

 * **UrlInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

 Version History
+* 1.16.1
+ * In Converter.convert(value, type), the value is trimmed of leading / trailing white-space if it is a String and the type is a Number.
 * 1.16.0
  * Added Converter.convert() API.
 Allows converting instances of one type to another.
 Handles all primitives, primitive wrappers, Date, java.sql.Date, String, BigDecimal, and BigInteger.
 Additionally, input (from) argument accepts Calendar.
  * Added static getDateFormat() to SafeSimpleDateFormat for quick access to thread local formatter (per format String).